man455/wordpress-job-manager/readme.txt

 For a full description of how to use the application form customization features, please read [this page in the documentation](http://code.google.com/p/wordpress-job-manager/wiki/CustomApplicationForm).

 == Changelog ==

+= 0.2.0 =
+* ADDED: Ability to switch between summary and full view for the Job List

 = 0.1.0 =
 * Initial release